SoCSTech/socsdocs.git.io/Writerside/topics/In-Person.md

 ![image_6.png](image_6.png)

-On the date and time specified, go to the location and you’ll be given your training which will then be automatically recorded as completed.
+On the date and time specified, go to the location, and you’ll be given your training which will then be automatically recorded as completed.
 And boom, you're done!